5 Part-Time Jobs with Health Insurance & Benefits

 Starbucks benefits usually get mentioned in any part-time benefit discussion.
 And for good reason.
 Benefits include:

-- Medical, dental, and vision plan for you and your dependents.
+- Medical, dental, and vision plan for you and your dependents, including domestic partners.

 - Life Insurance.